-A sales professionals main job is to convert prospects into customers.
-This process is done via the sales close.
-If interviewing for a sales job, you have a golden opportunity to show the decision makers that you are willing and confident enough to close on the job.
+Sales professionals main job is to convert prospects into customers.
+This process is done via the close of the sale.
+If interviewing for a sales job, you have a golden opportunity to show the decision-makers that you are willing and confident enough to close on the job.
 Though your closing skills may be weak and in need of some training, your attempt to close will speak volumes and earn respect.

 When to Close

 Sales professionals live by a simple formula that is summarized by the letters "ABC."
 These stand for "Always Be Closing."
 While this attitude of always closing can lead to being over-aggressive, remaining aware of closing opportunities is very important in sales.
 Same is true during an interview.

 While some interviewing experts suggest that you wait until the very end of the interview to close for the position, the better advice is to use "trial" or "mini-closes" throughout the interview.